Visual Studies Grants

 Please see their webpage for further information and the online application.

 GSA Travel Grants are awarded to assist students who travel to perform thesis-related research, present original work at conferences, and/or attend workshops.
 The maximum award is $500 per applicant per academic year.
 GRAF grants are awarded to assist with professional development or programs pertinent to graduate projects (up to $500 per applicant per academic year), as well as to help cover costs of supplies, subscriptions, and books needed for graduate students' research (up to $1000 per applicant per academic year).
 Students can apply for one Travel and one GRAF grant per year.
 Students receiving funding from another source (such as an advisor, department, or grant) may be offered an award that is less than the maximum.
 Please visit https://gsa.ucsc.edu/travel-grants for further details on application instructions and deadlines.
 Late applications are not accepted.

 Please ensure compliance with IRB (Institutional Research Board) and ORCA (Office of Research Compliance) regulations

 Currently the IRB states that "in order for a study to be considered human subjects research, the data obtained must be "about" the living individual.
 In some cases, a researcher may interact or intervene with a living individual, but the purpose is to obtain data about a topic other than the individual.
 These studies may not be considered human subjects research."
-It is essential to contact firstname.lastname@example.org to describe the type of research you intend to conduct and verify that you do not need to submit an IRB form.
+It is essential to contact firstname.lastname@example.org to describe the type of research you intend to conduct and verify whether you need to submit an IRB form.
 If you are planning to travel to potentially dangerous areas during your research, you should also discuss this with ORCA (Office of Research Compliance) so that they may advise you on any necessary steps.
 Please maintain a copy of ORCA’s reply to your inquiries for your records, as it might be required at a later time, to prove eligibility for further UCSC funding.